-At present, much of my work focuses on religion and democracy.
-My book, Religion and Brazilian Democracy: Mobilizing the People of God, develops a novel explanation for Brazil’s recent period of political and religious polarization, focusing on the competitive incentives clergy face.
+- My 2019 book, Religion and Brazilian Democracy: Mobilizing the People of God, develops a novel explanation for Brazil’s recent period of political and religious polarization, focusing on the competitive incentives clergy face.

-I am also working on two big projects related to gender, socialization, and work processes in academia.
+B) Co-authors and I are engaged in several projects related to gender, socialization, and work processes in academia.

 You can find various data sources here.